Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'List every LOCATION campaign_criterion on a Google Ads campaign' and specifies the return format.
-It distinguishes from sibling tools by naming alternatives for adding/removing locations and schedule-based targeting.
+The description clearly states it lists every LOCATION campaign_criterion on a Google Ads campaign, specifies the return format, and distinguishes from sibling tools (update and schedule).
+It uses a specific verb('List') and resource, making the purpose unmistakable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.